batuhanfaik/itu-cmpe/docs/source/user/Batuhan Faik Derinbay.rst

 Design of the Website
 ---------------------

-This user has implemented the design of the user interface, added, setup various frameworks and libraries including but not limited to Bootstrap, MDBootstrap, and JQuery.
+This member has implemented the design of the user interface, added, setup various frameworks and libraries including but not limited to Bootstrap, MDBootstrap, and JQuery.

 Landing Page
 ++++++++++++